Highly Available STorage

 Highly Available Storage (HAST) is a protocol and tool set for FreeBSD written by Pawel Jakub Dawidek, a core FreeBSD developer.

-HAST provides a block device to be synchronized between two servers for use as a filesystem.
+HAST provides a block device to be synchronized between two servers for use as a file system.
 The two machines comprise a cluster, where each machine is a cluster node.
 HAST uses a Primary-Secondary (or Master-Slave) configuration, so only one cluster node is active at a time.

 HAST-provided devices appear like disk devices in the /dev/hast/ directory in FreeBSD, and can be used like standard block devices.
 HAST is similar to a RAID1 (mirror) where each RAID component is provided across the network by one cluster node.